markliu22/Crypto-Arbitrage-Bot/README.md

-Crypto trading bot finding arbitrage opprtunities using Bellman Ford.
+Cryptocurrency trading bot to find arbitrage opportunities using Bellman Ford.